 The meringue is very simple to make.
 You just need two ingredients –

-(Ingredient amounts and detailed instructions are in the recipe card at the bottom of the post!)
+Ingredient amounts and detailed instructions are in the printable recipe card at the bottom of the post!

-Start to add the sugar, a tablespoonful at a time, and continue to whisk until the meringue is stiff and shiny.
+2. Add the caster sugar, a tablespoonful at a time, and continue whisking until the meringue is very stiff and shiny.

-Spoon the meringue into a piping bag fitted with a 1cm round nozzle.
+3. Spoon the meringue into a piping bag fitted with a 1cm round nozzle.
 Pipe the meringue ghosts onto a lined baking sheet.
+I’m not too fussy about making them all exactly the same size – I quite like that they’re all slightly different!

-Turn off the oven and leave the meringues in the oven until they are completely cold.
+5. Turn off the oven and leave the meringues inside the oven until they are completely cold.
 I often leave them in for several hours or overnight.

-When the meringues are completely cold, paint on eyes and a mouth using black food colour paste and a fine brush or a black icing pen.
+6. Time to decorate. when the meringues are completely cold, paint on little eyes and a mouth using black food colour paste and a fine brush or a black icing pen.

 want to see more halloween bakes?

-Let me know what you thought of the recipe by leaving a comment below, and if you would rate the recipe by clicking on the stars in the recipe card, I’d really appreciate it.
+Let me know what you thought of it by leaving a comment below, and if you would rate the recipe by clicking on the stars in the recipe card, I would really appreciate it.
 Thanks!

 Meringue Ghosts